-CLEVELAND SCHOOL DISTRICT #1-6 PAWNIE COUNTY - OKLAHOMA SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS ALLOCATIONS & EXPENDITURES 07/01/21 to 06/30/22
+CLEVELAND SCHOOL DISTRICT #1-6 PAWNEE COUNTY - OKLAHOMA SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS ALLOCATIONS & EXPENDITURES 07/01/22 to 06/30/23

 - NOTE 1: The Schedule of Expenditures of Federal Awards was prepared using the same accounting policies used in preparing the District's financial statements.
-The District's policy is to recognize expenditures whe encumbered (contracted for) rather than at the time the related fund liability is incurred. - NOTE 2: The District polloy is to expend Child Nutrition federal, state and local revenues, in that order, during each fiscal year.
-If there are any unexpended federal or state funds remaining at the end of a fiscal year, those funds will be expended during the next fiscal year, prior to the utilizationof current year funding. - NOTE 3: The amount shown as received and expended in the Child Nutrition for commodities represents a nonmonetary value of the food commodities received.
-Therfore, the total revenues and expenditures do not agree with the financial statements by this amount. - NOTE 4: Indirect Costs are included in the total expenditures. - NOTE 5: The District has elected no to use the 10% de Minimis indirect cost rate allowed under Uniforn Guidance. - NOTE 6: The District reportes they did not receive any federally funded personal protective equipment (PPE).
+The District's policy is to recognize expenditures when encumbered (contracled for) rather than at the time the related fund liability is incurred. - or state funds remaining at the end of a fiscal year, those funds will be expended during the next fiscal year, prior to the utilization of current year funding.
+NOTE 2: The District policy is to expend Child Nutrition federal, state and local revenues, in that order, during each fiscal year.
+If there are any unexpended federal - NOTE 3: The amount shown as received and expended in the Child Nutrition for commodilies represents a nonmonelary value of the food commodities received.
+Therefore, the total revenues and expenditures do not agree with the financial statements by this amount. - NOTE 4: Indirect Costs are included in the total expenditures. - NOTE 5: The District has elected not to use the 10% de Minimis indirect cost rate allowed under Uniform Guidance. - NOTE 6: The District reports they did not receive any federally funded personal protective equipment (PPE),